HectorRDB/dbgwas/README.md

 We thank the users a lot and we appreciate their time for providing us the description and the output of DBGWAS in these examples.
 All credits go to the users.

-If you want your case study to be featured here, please send the output and some description of your dataset by opening an issue at [https://gitlab.com/leoisl/dbgwas/issues](https://gitlab.com/leoisl/dbgwas/issues) or sending it by mail to leandro<dot>ishi<dot>lima<at>gmail<dot>com .
+If you want your case study to be featured here, please send the output and some description of your dataset by opening an issue at [https://gitlab.com/leoisl/dbgwas/issues](https://gitlab.com/leoisl/dbgwas/issues) or sending it by mail to leandro&lt;dot&gt;ishi&lt;dot&gt;lima&lt;at&gt;gmail&lt;dot&gt;com .

 # Thirdparties
 DBGWAS makes use of several thirdparty libraries: